flinguenheld/chew/readme.md

 ### Test

-You can print these templates to test if it fits to your hands:
+You can print these templates to test if it fits your hands:
 - [Left](./images/shape_left.pdf)
 - [Right](./images/shape_right.pdf)

 ### Firmware

-*Waiting for QMK PR*
+Chew is running on [QMK](https://docs.qmk.fm/#/).
+You can see its folder [here](https://github.com/qmk/qmk_firmware/tree/master/keyboards/chew).

 The default keymap is just to test the building.
-You can see my QMK keymap [here](https://github.com/flinguenheld/chew_keymap).
+Nonetheless, you can see my keymap in this [repository](https://github.com/flinguenheld/chew_keymap).

 ### How to build